HMD19750/lc-voting/README.md

 - Moved the email of the admin to .env.
 Accessible through app.config.
 - Status change of idea also generates notification
 - almost all buttons now use button.blade.php component
+- when status of idea is changed, notification to all voters is a notification, not an email